 - Date and time or timeframe of the incident

 - A brief description of the incident

 - Information that will promote safety and potentially aid in the prevention of similar crimes (crime prevention or safety tips).

 - Suspect description(s)

 - Police/Public Safety agency contact information

-- Other information as deemed appropriate
+• Other information as deemed appropriate

 Keep in mind the initial notification will go out as quickly as possible to enhance safety.
 It will provide limited information as many of the details will not be known at the time.
 However, update information will follow as additional details are received and confirmed.
-Updates may be sent via Cardinal Red Alert messages, email, or posted on the University web site at:

-http://www.otterbein.edu/public/CampusLife/HealthAndSafety/Police/redalert.aspx Timely Warnings may also be posted in campus buildings in the lobby/entrance areas.
+All timely warnings and updates are sent via Cardinal Red Alert messages, email, or posted on the Otterbein University website.
+Timely Warnings may also be posted in campus buildings in the lobby/entrance areas.
 The warnings will remain posted and disseminated as long as appropriate per OPD.